zahiruldu/global.hackathon/TEAMS.md

 This contest is a great opportunity for us to test our limits and bring our skills to a new level.
 We also want to show to the world what we can do to help solve problems we are facing each day.
 It is all about ideas and how to turn those ideas into reality, and we want to be part of it.

-About your skills and what you are going to do?
+About our skills and what we are going to do?
 =======

 Our skills: HTML5, CSS3, Javascript, jQuery, BackboneJS, AngularJS, Twitter Boostrap, Ruby on Rails, MySQL, PostgreSQL, MongoDB.